 In the meantime, kids start to get bored aiming for the nearest tablet device or mobile phone so they can immerse themselves in another world while waiting on the next course.
 Dessert is an exciting time for everyone.
 The desserts of Southern Italy are incredibly yummy as well as those wonderful home-made cakes from the patisserie.

-The kids come back to this world when they hear the paper being unwrapped and the cakes served at the table.
+The kids come back to this world when they hear the noise of the unwrapped paper and the cakes served at the table.
 Even if they have already eaten that delicious home made dessert Grandma made.
 There is always room for these little cakes.

 I am sure they make them small on purpose.
-Once the cakes are finished, the little ones return to the other world while adults eagerly wait for that little cup of espresso coffee followed with a digestive liqueur.
+Once everyone finishes the cakes, the little ones return to the other world while adults eagerly wait for that little cup of espresso coffee followed with a digestive liqueur.
 Then it is all over except for Grandma and her daughter who have to do all the washing up.

 The satisfied diners show their appreciation by thanking and kissing grandma and then off they go.
 Some people take a nap in the afternoon.
 During the week most people are busy with different schedules so Sunday is the ideal time for everyone.
 I noticed that Sunday lunch is no different from the rest of the week for some households.
 Every day is as if it is Sunday lunch.
 This can vary from family to family.